direktiv/direktiv.github.io/docs/examples/git-clone-go-build.md

 ---

 # Introduction
-Today we are going to create workflow that can git clone, go build and then upload the new build to Amazon S3.
-The following YAML snippet is the start of the workflow pulling each container that is required.
+This article seeks to demonstrate how Direktiv workflows can be used to clone a git repository, build a binary from the code contained within the repository, and upload it to Amazon S3.
+The following snippet is the start of the workflow definition, and details each of the functions that will be required within the workflow.

 ```yaml
 id: build-go-binary